-Nothing invigorates the soul like a trip to the wonderfully romantic city of Paris.
+Nothing invigorates the soul like a trip to the romantic city of Paris.
 It’s always a good idea to take time out from our daily routines and do something completely different, but the main reason for my three-day trip last week was to visit friend and the first pianist I interviewed as part of my Classical Conversations Series, Valentina Lisitsa.
-She had very kindly invited me to hear her first ever performance in this magical city.
+She had kindly invited me to hear her first ever performance in this magical city.

 The last time I set foot in Paris was about twenty years ago, so there had inevitably been lots of changes although the main tourist attractions remain essentially the same.
 For me, the city has a shabby-chic ‘quality’ imbued with charm, character and a wispy, fairy-tale feel.
 I loved it.
-A friend who composes, says she simply has to go to Paris to write music – after exploring for a few days, I can now see why.
+A friend who composes, says she simply has to go to Paris to write music, and after exploring for a few days, I can now see why.
 It really does feed the soul.

 The Yellow Lounge is a clever concept set up in Berlin seven years ago to bring classical music to a much younger audience (will we ever really convince ‘younger’ audiences to like classical music?!).
 The concerts, promoted by Decca, take place mainly in nightclubs and to quote the Yellow Lounge website: ‘Yellow Lounge fuses the greatest international performers with cutting-edge DJ and VJ sets in urban spaces’.
 Ukrainian pianist, Valentina Lisitsa, has performed at Yellow Lounge events before and they are now being rolled out across the world such is their popularity.

 So with all this in mind, I duly arrived at the venue which itself was novel; a boat on the river.
 The Batofar is situated in a modern, urban corner of the city along the vibrant and busy Seine.
 Bright red with what appeared to be a lighthouse on top (in place of a funnel?), I was led to the ‘dungeons’ downstairs.
 The bowels of this seemingly innocuous vessel had been transformed into a nightclub; all very dark with a novelty bar in one corner, a very small stage set with a rather underwhelming Yamaha grand, an area in front of the stage set-up with DJ ‘gear’ and very little else.
-I soon realised I wouldn’t be sitting down for this recital (chairs were in short supply) and as I arrived, Valentina was rehearsing.
+I soon realised I wouldn’t be sitting down for this recital, as chairs were in short supply, and as I arrived, Valentina was rehearsing.
 The piano was set with microphones which were necessary because this boat had a strange acoustic.

 The first half of the concert consisted of Rachmaninov Preludes, some Chopin Nocturnes and the final movement of Prokofiev’s hard-hitting Sonata No. 7, Op.
 83. Valentina possesses a natural virtuosity and the crowd really responded to this; I was surprised at their powers of concentration – there was total silence as she played.
 She chatted about each piece and was not too disturbed by the rather bizarre strobe lighting that tended to oscillate around the piano.
-I know all about this from my time as a concert pianist on cruise ships.
-I would often arrive for a sound check to find that the keyboard had turned pink!

-Here’s our first interview:
+Here’s our interview: